Javier-Sinuka/TP_CONCURRENTE_2025_DL/README.md

 ### Code Style
 The project adheres to the **Google Java Style Guide**.
 The `spotless-maven-plugin` is used to automatically check and format the code.
 Run `./mvnw spotless:apply` before committing.

-## License
-This project is licensed under the Apache License 2.0.
-See the headers in the source files for more details.

 ## Contact
 For any inquiries or support, please open an issue on the GitHub repository.